INVLLC/HTML-and-CSS--FInal--Project/README.md

-# HTML and CSS: FInal  Project
+# HTML and CSS: Final  Project

 By working through the lessons in this course, you have learned the necessary skills and knowledge to develop a home page for a fictional client.